 We record net deferred tax assets to the extent we believe the assets will more likely than not be realized.
 In making such a determination, we consider all available positive and negative evidence, including future reversals of existing taxable temporary differences, projected future taxable income, tax-planning strategies, and results of recent operations.
-As of December 31, 2012, and 2011, we had not recorded a tax asset valuation allowance.
+As of December 31, 2013, and 2012, we had not recorded a tax asset valuation allowance.

 We record uncertain tax positions in accordance with ASC 740, Income Taxes, on the basis of a two-step process whereby (1) we determine whether it is more likely than not that the tax positions will be sustained based on the technical merits of the position and (2) for those tax positions that meet the more-likely-than-not recognition threshold, we recognize the largest amount of tax benefit that is greater than 50 percent likely to be realized upon ultimate settlement with the related tax authority.
-As of December 31, 2012, and 2011, we had not recorded any tax benefit or tax liability for uncertain tax positions.
+As of December 31, 2013, we had an unrecognized tax benefit of \$570,000 for uncertain tax positions.
+As of December 31, 2012, we had not recorded any unrecognized tax benefit.